josephbuchma/go-kallax/README.md

 For that reason, the first priority of kallax is to provide type safety to the data access layer.
 Another of the goals of kallax is make sure all models are, first and foremost, Go structs without having to use database-specific types such as, for example, `sql.NullInt64`.
 Support for arrays of all basic Go types and all JSON and arrays operators is provided as well.

+---

+# Note about this fork

+As original mantainers have, apparently, abandoned this project and stopped merging critical bug-fixing PRs, I've forked it here to allow such community-made, critical bug-fixing PRs to be merged.

+If the mantainers eventually return, I'd be happy to make another PR from my fork to [the original repo](https://github.com/src-d/go-kallax).
+See [src-d/go-kallax#238](https://github.com/go-kallax/issues/238) for more info about this matter.

+---

 ## Contents